kennethlynne/generator-angular-xl/README.md

 ---

 ## Features
+- Lightweight SASS only (no Compass and no jQuery) version of https://github.com/kennethlynne/generator-angular-xl
+- Additional `optimizations` are pending
 - All scripts in `app/scrips`, `app/components` and `app/pages` and styles in `app/styles` will be automatically included in minifiers, index.html and tests.
 Specify configuration once and share it between *all the things*.
 Need more control?
 Check out [resources.json](#resources.json).
 - Controllers, views and styling are grouped on a per component and page basis to facilitate high cohesion.
 - Test coverage using [Istanbul](http://gotwarlost.github.io/istanbul/) helps you find exactly what the lines of code that are tested or not.
 See an [example output](http://gotwarlost.github.io/istanbul/public/coverage/lcov-report/index.html)